Christina5P/Mindful-Rise/README.md

 I fixed it and tried to back the other changes I tried out on the way.
 I skip the function with slice, since I got told it need more filter for that and take it as a feature scoop.

+### Buttons for edit and delete posts are inactive.
+I thought I missed something in the model och views, so I changed thr relationships between files, created separate edit-template and read tutorials, looked at walk through, asked for help from GPR monica.im.
+After a while, I realized from inspection in browswer, that it was something with my js that didn´t worked.
+I had missed to refer to static/comment.js in base.html and that was a problemsolver.

 ## Unfixed Bugs